 16.9.1.
-Employees who request leave for their own serious health condition, or to care for a child, parent, or spouse or domestic partner who has a serious health condition, must provide written certification from a health care provider of the individual requiring care.
+Employees who request leave for their own serious health condition, or to care for a child, parent, or spouse or domestic partner who has a serious health

 - 16.9.2.
-If the leave is requested because of the employee's own serious health condition, the certification must include a statement that the employee is unable to work at all or is unable to perform the essential functions of their position.
+If the leave is requested because of the employee's own serious health condition, the certification must include a statement that the employee is unable to work at all or is unable to perform the essential functions of his/hertheir position.
 In cases where employees request intermittent leave, employees must submit medical certification which states that such intermittent leave is needed due to the employee's serious health condition. - 16.9.3.
 Employees who request leave to care for a covered service member who is a child, spouse, parent, or "next of kin" of the employee must provide written certification from a health care provider regarding the injured service member's serious injury or illness.
 The first time an employee requests leave because of a qualifying exigency, the City may require the employee to provide a copy of the covered military member's active duty orders or other documentation issued by the military which indicates that the covered military member is on active duty or call to active duty status in support of a contingency operation, and the dates of the covered military member's active duty service.
 A copy of new active duty orders or similar documentation shall be provided to the City if the need for leave because of a qualifying exigency arises out of a different active duty or call to active duty status of the same or a different covered military member.